-- 2. The office will assure that eligible individuals, who do not meet the order of selection criteria for the priority categories, shall have access to services provided through the information and referral system in accordance with the 1973 Rehabilitation Act. - 3.
-These services will include referral to other Federal and State programs including the statewide workforce investment programs.
-The process for this is as follows: - a.
-The agency will provide the individual with a notice of referral; - The notice will contain a point of contact for the program or service an individual is being referred to and any relevant information regarding services for the individual relating to the preparation, securing, obtaining or retaining of employment; and - c.
+- 1. The office will assure that eligible individuals, who do not meet the order of selection criteria for the priority categories, shall have access to services provided through the information and referral system in accordance with the 1973 Rehabilitation Act, as amended by WIOA, in accordance with 34 CFR 361.37. - 2.
+Consumers will be provided with contact information for other Federal and State programs including the statewide workforce investment programs. - a.
 Documentation of the nature and scope of information and referral services provided will be included in the individual service record and entered in the Case Management System (CMS).